anthonycoffey/property-manager-pro/memory-bank/projectbrief.md

 ## 1. Project Goal

 To develop a multi-tenant ERP-style web application for property management.
-The application will facilitate various property-related operations for different user roles, including Administrators, Property Managers, and Residents.
+The application will facilitate various property-related operations for different user roles, including Super Administrators (`admin`), Organization Managers (`organization_manager`), Property Managers (`property_manager`), and Residents (`resident`).

 ## 2. Core Requirements

-*   **Multi-tenancy:** The system must support distinct data, configurations, and user bases for multiple property management entities or clients.
+*   **Multi-tenancy:** The system must support distinct data, configurations, and user bases for multiple property management entities or clients (Organizations).
-*   **Role-Based Access Control (RBAC):** Implement a robust RBAC system to ensure users can only access features and data appropriate to their roles (Admin, Property Manager, Resident).
+*   **Role-Based Access Control (RBAC):** Implement a robust RBAC system to ensure users can only access features and data appropriate to their roles.
+Key roles include:
+    *   **Super Admin (`admin`):** Global system administration, manages Organizations and Organization Managers.
+    *   **Organization Manager (`organization_manager`):** Manages one or more assigned Organizations, including their staff (Property Managers), properties, and residents.
+    *   **Property Manager (`property_manager`):** Manages specific properties and their residents within an Organization.
+    *   **Resident (`resident`):** Accesses their own information and services related to their property.
 *   **User Management:**
+    *   Super Admins can create and manage Organizations and invite/assign Organization Managers to them.
-    *   Admins can manage Property Managers.
+    *   Organization Managers can manage Property Managers and other staff within their assigned Organization(s).
     *   Property Managers can manage properties and residents associated with their properties.
     *   Residents can manage their own profiles and service requests.
-*   **Property Management:** Allow Property Managers to list, add, edit, and manage details of properties.
+*   **Property Management:** Allow Organization Managers and Property Managers to list, add, edit, and manage details of properties within their scope.
 *   **Resident Management:**
-    *   Property Managers can invite and manage residents for their properties.
+    *   Property Managers (and Organization Managers) can invite and manage residents for their properties.
-    *   Admins can manage all residents for support purposes.
+    *   Super Admins can manage all residents across all organizations for support purposes.
 *   **Service Request Management:** Residents can request services, and these requests can be tracked and managed.
 *   **Invitation System:** Property Managers can generate referral codes (email/QR) to invite new residents.
 *   **Data Storage:** Utilize a scalable and secure NoSQL database (Cloud Firestore) for all application data.